Imagine that you have the map of the markets, and you know the positions of participants in real time, this would be nice!

 It is a very very powerful tool!
 This happens all the time.
 I can give infinity examples, but we have trades to do, so here’s one more on GBPUSD again:

 Fortunately, we post Daily and Weekly reports on options and when massive trends are about to happen on our private chatroom and on our twitter feed for a fair price.
-Feel free to subscribe to our Trade of the Week for free here.
+Feel free to subscribe to our Featured Trade for free.